 Shonibare's work explores issues of race and class through the media of painting, sculpture, photography and film.
 Having described himself as a ‘post-colonial' hybrid, Shonibare questions the meaning of cultural and national definitions.
 His trademark material is the brightly coloured ‘African' batik fabric he buys at Brixton market.
 The fabric was inspired by Indonesian design, mass-produced by the Dutch and eventually sold to the colonies in West Africa.
-In the 1960's the material became a new sign of African identity and independence.
+In the 1960s the material became a new sign of African identity and independence.

-Shonibare was a Turner prize nominee in 2004, and was also awarded the decoration of Member of the "Most Excellent Order of the British Empire" or MBE, he has added this title to his professional name.
+Shonibare was a Turner prize nominee in 2004, and was also awarded the decoration of Member of the "Most Excellent Order of the British Empire" or MBE, and he has added this title to his professional name.
 He was notably commissioned by Okwui Enwezor at Documenta 11 in 2002 to create his most recognised work ‘Gallantry and Criminal Conversation' that launched him on to an international stage.
-He has exhibited at the Venice Biennial and internationally at leading museums worldwide.
-In September 2008, his major mid-career survey commenced at the MCA Sydney and then toured to the Brooklyn Museum, New York and the Museum of African Art at the Smithsonian Institution, Washington DC.
-He was elected as a Royal Academician by the Royal Academy, London, England in 2013.
+He has exhibited at the Venice Biennale and internationally at leading museums worldwide.
+In September 2008 his major mid-career survey commenced at the MCA Sydney and then toured to the Brooklyn Museum, New York and the Museum of African Art at the Smithsonian Institution, Washington DC.
+He was elected as a Royal Academician by the Royal Academy, London, UK in 2013.

 In September 2016 Shonibare presented his sixth solo exhibition at Stephen Friedman Gallery titled ‘...and the wall fell away'.
 This marked an important transition in his practice, with the complete absence of the Dutch wax batik fabric for which he is known.
-In Autumn 2016 ‘Wind Sculpture VII' was unveiled at the Smithsonian Institute, Washington D.C. and Wind Sculpture IV was shown in Lagos as part of British Council UK/Nigeria 2015-16.
-As part of the 14-18 NOW programme of World War 1 Centenary Art commissions.
-Turner Contemporary's Sunley Gallery, Margate, UK was transformed by two major works by Shonibare MBE; ‘The British Library' and ‘The End of Empire'.
+In autumn 2016 ‘Wind Sculpture VII' was unveiled at the Smithsonian Institute, Washington D.C. and ‘Wind Sculpture IV' was shown in Lagos as part of British Council UK/Nigeria 2015-16.
+As part of the 14-18 NOW programme of World War 1 Centenary Art commissions Turner Contemporary's Sunley Gallery, Margate, UK was transformed by two major works by Shonibare: ‘The British Library' and ‘End of Empire'.

-Recent solo and major notable museum exhibitions include; ‘Enlightened Princesses; Caroline, Augusta, Charlotte and the Shaping of the Modern World', Yale Center for British Art, New Haven, Connecticut, USA tours to Kensington Palace, London, UK (2016 - 2017); ‘Paradise Beyond' Gemeentemuseum Helmond, Netherlands (2016); ‘Recreating the Pastoral', VISUAL Centre for Contemporary Art, Carlow, Ireland (2016); ‘End of Empire', Turner Contemporary, Margate, England (2016); ‘Wilderness into a Garden', Daegu Art Museum, Daegu, Korea (2015); ‘Pièces de Résistance', DHC/ART Foundation for Contemporary Art, Montréal, Québec (2015); ‘Cannonball Paradise', Herbert-Gerisch-Stiftung, Neumünster, Germany (2014); ‘Yinka Shonibare MBE: Egg Fight', Fondation Blachère, Apt, France (2014); ‘Yinka Shonibare MBE: Magic Ladders', The Barnes Foundation, Philadelphia, Pennsylvania, USA (2014); ‘Selected Works', Gdansk City Art Gallery, Gdansk, Poland; travelled to Wroclaw Contemporary Museum, Wroclaw, Poland; ‘Selected Works', ‘Yinka Shonibare MBE', Royal Museums Greenwich, London, England (2013); ‘FABRIC-ATION', Yorkshire Sculpture Park, Wakefield, UK; travelled to GL Strand, Copenhagen, Denmark (2013-2014); ‘FOCUS: Yinka Shonibare, MBE', Modern Art Museum of Fort Worth, Texas, USA (2013); ‘Imagined as the Truth', San Diego Art Museum, San Diego, USA (2012); ‘Human Culture: Earth, Wind, Fire and Water', Israel Museum, Jerusalem (2011-2010); ‘Looking Up', MBE, Nouveau Musée National de Monaco, Monaco (2010) and ‘El Futuro del Pasado', Alcalá 31 Centros de Arte, Madrid, Spain, then toured to Centro de Arte Moderno, Las Palmas de Gran Canaria, Spain (2011).
+Recent solo and major notable museum exhibitions include: ‘Aliens of the Mappa Mundi', Hereford Cathedral, Hereford, UK (2019); ‘Yinka Shonibare MBE: Flower Power', Fukuoka Art Museum, Fukuoka, Japan (2019); ‘The American Library', Van Every/Smith Galleries at Davidson College, North Carolina, USA (2018); ‘Yinka Shonibare MBE', Fitzrovia Chapel, London, UK (2018); ‘End of Empire', Glynn Vivian Art Gallery, Swansea, UK (2018); ‘Ruins Decorated', Goodman Gallery, Johannesburg, South Africa (2018); ‘Yinka Shonibare MBE', Busan Museum of Art, South Korea (2018); ‘Yinka Shonibare MBE', Howick Place, London, UK (2018); ‘Paradise Beyond' Gemeentemuseum Helmond, Netherlands (2016 - 2017); ‘Recreating the Pastoral', VISUAL Centre for Contemporary Art, Carlow, Ireland (2016); ‘...and the wall fell away', Stephen Friedman Gallery, London, UK (2016); ‘End of Empire', Turner Contemporary, Margate, UK (2016); ‘British Council UK/Nigeria', Lagos, Nigeria (2015-2016); ‘Wilderness into a Garden', Daegu Art Museum, Daegu, Korea (2015); ‘Pièces de Résistance', DHC/ART Foundation for Contemporary Art, Montréal, Québec (2015); ‘Cannonball Paradise', Gerisch Stiftung, Neumünster, Germany (2014); ‘Yinka Shonibare MBE: Egg Fight', Fondation Blachère, Apt, France (2014); ‘Yinka Shonibare MBE: Magic Ladders', The Barnes Foundation, Philadelphia, Pennsylvania, USA (2014); ‘Selected Works', Gdansk City Art Gallery, Gdansk, Poland; travelled to Wroclaw Contemporary Museum, Wroclaw, Poland; ‘Yinka Shonibare MBE', Royal Museums Greenwich, London, UK (2013); ‘FABRIC-ATION', Yorkshire Sculpture Park, Wakefield, UK; travelled to GL Strand, Copenhagen, Denmark (2013-2014); ‘FOCUS: Yinka Shonibare, MBE', Modern Art Museum of Fort Worth, Texas, USA (2013); ‘Imagined as the Truth', San Diego Art Museum, San Diego, USA (2012); ‘Human Culture: Earth, Wind, Fire and Water', Israel Museum, Jerusalem (2011-2010); ‘Looking Up', MBE, Nouveau Musée National de Monaco, Monaco (2010) and ‘El Futuro del Pasado', Alcalá 31 Centros de Arte, Madrid, Spain, then toured to Centro de Arte Moderno, Las Palmas de Gran Canaria, Spain (2011).

-Recent notable group exhibitions include; ‘BODY/PLAY/POLITICS', Yokohama Museum of Art, Yokohama, Japan (2016); ‘720', Singapore International Festival of Arts, Gardens by the Bay, Singapore (2016); ‘Summer Exhibition 2016', Royal Academy, London; ‘Making and Unmaking', Curated By Duro Olowu, Camden Arts Centre, London; ‘Arts + Foods.
-Rituals since 1851', Fondazione La Triennale di Milano, Milan, Italy (2015); ‘Chercher le Garçon', MAC/VAL, Paris, France (2015); ‘Staying Power: Photographs of Black British Experience 1950s-1990s', Victoria and Albert Museum, London, England (2015); ‘Progress', The Foundling Museum, London, England (2014); ‘Study from the Human Body', Stephen Friedman Gallery, London, England (2014); ‘The Divine Comedy: Heaven, Hell, Purgatory revisited by Contemporary African Artists', Frankfurt MMK, Germany; travels to Smithsonian National Museum of African Art, Washington, USA; Museo Reina Sofia, Madrid, Spain; Correo Venezia, Venice; Hayward Gallery, London, England (2014); ‘Education', Vögele Kultur Zentrum, Pfäffikon, Switzerland (2013); ‘Victoriana: The Art of Revival', Guildhall Art Gallery, London, England (2013); ‘Earth Matters: Land as Material and Metaphor in the Arts of Africa', Smithsonian Institute, National Museum of African Art, Washington DC, USA (2013); ‘The Desire for Freedom: Art in Europe since 1945', Deutsches Historisches Museum Berlin, Berlin, Germany (2012); ‘Six Yards, Guaranteed Real Dutch Wax Exhibition', Museum of Modern Art, Arnhem, Netherlands (2012); and ‘Migrations: Journeys into British Art', Tate Britain, London, England (2012).
+Recent notable group exhibitions include: ‘Senses of Time: Video and Film-Based Works of Africa,' Smithsonian National Museum of African Art, Washington DC, USA (2018); ‘Front International: Cleveland Triennial for Contemporary Art', Cleveland, Ohio, USA (2018); ‘Powerful Tides', The Dockyard, Chatham, UK (2018); ‘Like Life: Sculpture, Colour and the Body', The Met Breuer, New York, USA (2018); ‘The Great Spectacle', RA Summer Exhibition, The Royal Academy of Art, London, UK (2018); ‘An American City: Eleven Cultural Exercises', Cleveland Triennial for Contemporary Art, Ohio, USA (2018); ‘The Most Real Thing', New Art Centre, Salisbury, UK (2018); ‘Colonial Stories', GL Holtegaard, Holte, Denmark (2017); ‘From Life, Royal Academy of Arts, London, UK (2017); ‘Enlightened Princesses; Caroline, Augusta, Charlotte and the Shaping of the Modern World', Yale Center for British Art, New Haven, Connecticut, USA toured to Kensington Palace, London, UK (2016 - 2017); ‘Quotidian', Pearl Lam Galleries, Shanghai, China (2017); ‘Summer Exhibition', Royal Academy, London, UK (2017); ‘Un bal masqué (A masked ball)', Le Chateau de Nyon, Switzerland (2017); ‘Diaspora Pavilion', International Curators Forum Mentoring Programme, Venice Biennale, Italy (2017); ‘Tous, des sang-mêlés', MAC/VAL, Vitry-sur-Seine, France (2017); ‘Public View', Bluecoat, Liverpool, UK (2017); ‘BODY/PLAY/POLITICS', Yokohama Museum of Art, Yokohama, Japan (2016); ‘720', Singapore International Festival of Arts, Gardens by the Bay, Singapore (2016); ‘Summer Exhibition 2016', Royal Academy, London; ‘Making and Unmaking', Curated By Duro Olowu, Camden Arts Centre, London; ‘Arts + Foods.
+Rituals since 1851', Fondazione La Triennale di Milano, Milan, Italy (2015); ‘Chercher le Garçon', MAC/VAL, Paris, France (2015); ‘Staying Power: Photographs of Black British Experience 1950s-1990s', Victoria and Albert Museum, London, UK (2015); ‘Progress', The Foundling Museum, London, UK (2014); ‘Study from the Human Body', Stephen Friedman Gallery, London, UK (2014); ‘The Divine Comedy: Heaven, Hell, Purgatory revisited by Contemporary African Artists', Frankfurt MMK, Germany; travels to Smithsonian National Museum of African Art, Washington, USA; Museo Reina Sofia, Madrid, Spain; Correo Venezia, Venice; Hayward Gallery, London, UK (2014); ‘Education', Vögele Kultur Zentrum, Pfäffikon, Switzerland (2013); ‘Victoriana: The Art of Revival', Guildhall Art Gallery, London, UK (2013); ‘Earth Matters: Land as Material and Metaphor in the Arts of Africa', Smithsonian Institute, National Museum of African Art, Washington DC, USA (2013); ‘The Desire for Freedom: Art in Europe since 1945', Deutsches Historisches Museum Berlin, Berlin, Germany (2012); ‘Six Yards, Guaranteed Real Dutch Wax Exhibition', Museum of Modern Art, Arnhem, Netherlands (2012); and ‘Migrations: Journeys into British Art', Tate Britain, London, UK (2012).

 Shonibare's works are included in prominent collections internationally, including the Tate Collection, London; Victoria and Albert Museum, London; National Museum of African Art, Smithsonian Institute, Washington, D.C; Museum of Modern Art, New York; Museum of Contemporary Art, Chicago, USA; National Gallery of Canada, Ottawa; Moderna Museet, Stockholm; National Gallery of Modern Art in Rome, Rome; Arts Council Collection, London; and VandenBroek Foundation, The Netherlands.